How to become Web Developer: Web Development Guide

 Feeling overwhelmed?
 Don’t be!
 Starting is easier than you think.
 When to start web development?
 The best time is always now!

 Do you need coding to be an internet developer?
 Yes, absolutely.
 Web development is coding; however, it’s miles more than writing.
 It’s about solving problems and understanding the argument behind language.
 Is web development coding or programming?
 Both!
-They are often used mutually, but it is a broad term to create a logical sequence of programming instructions.
+People often use these terms interchangeably.
+But it’s actually a broad concept.
+It means creating a clear set of programming steps that work in order.

 Is HTML considered coding?
 Yes, HTML is the foundation.
 It is a markup language, not a programming language, but it is the code that provides the structure of a web page.
 You won’t have an internet site without HTML and CSS.